timescale/docs/timescaledb/overview/faq/faq-products.md

 ---
 title: FAQs - About our products
 excerpt: Frequently asked questions about TimescaleDB, Timescale Cloud, and Managed Service for TimescaleDB
-keywords: [Timescale Cloud, Managed Service for TimescaleDB, faq]
+keywords: [Timescale Cloud, Managed Service for TimescaleDB, FAQ]
 tags: [cloud regions, PostgreSQL]
 ---